b-kwizera/alu-shell/init_files_variables_and_expansions/README.md

 2-path: Appends /action to the end of the PATH environment variable
 3-paths: Counts the number of directories in the PATH environment variable
 4-global_variables: Lists all environment variables using printenv
+5-local_variables: Lists all local variables, environment variables, and functions using set